aalthaf/Calendar/README.txt

 	      Compilation: To compile, use "make" command to compile everything. ( For linux)

              Launching: Execute the program using the command "./a4 < in.txt" where in.txt contains inputs.
 To check for memory leaks use "valgrind ./a4 < in.txt".
-To simply use teh server without any inputs , comment the contents of the launch function and then you can use "./a4" to execute the program after compilation.
+To simply use the server without any inputs , comment the contents of the launch function and then you can use "./a4" to execute the program after compilation.